‘Bold And The Beautiful’ Recap For Thursday, May 31: Hope’s Bitterness, Liam Sets Bill Straight, Steffy Falls

 — Bold & The Beautiful (@BandB_CBS) May 30, 2018

-Back at the cabin, Steffy tells Hope she understands why the wedding was cancelled.
-Hope quickly informs her that the wedding was postponed and cancelled.
+Back at the cabin, Steffy tells Hope she understands why the wedding was canceled.
+The blonde quickly informs her that the wedding was postponed and canceled.
 Steffy lets her stepsister know that if it wasn’t for Bill’s meddling, there would be no wedding.
 Then, for perhaps the first time since Hope’s return, the two discuss their past.
-Bold and the Beautiful recap, via She Knows Soaps, indicates that Hope asked Steffy if she understood now how painful it was when Steffy married Liam and she had to watch.
-She asks her, “How’s it feel to be stuck in the gondola?” reminding her of the hurtful experience Steffy subjected Hope to when they were in Italy.
+Bold and the Beautiful recap, via She Knows Soaps, indicates that Hope asked her if she understood now how painful it was when Steffy married Liam and she had to watch.
+She asks her, “How’s it feel to be stuck in the gondola?” reminding her of the hurtful experience she subjected her to when they were in Italy.

 Hope with the burn ???????????? #BoldandBeautiful pic.twitter.com/rPHiCmzQnX